 Spark Summer Learning Frequently Asked Questions

-Any student who has completed kindergarten through 5th grade can participate in the Spark Summer Learning program regardless of where they go to elementary school.
+Any student who has completed kindergarten through 5th grade and any student that has completed 6th-8th grade, can participate in the Spark Summer Learning program regardless of where they go to elementary school.

-NEW for 2024 - Spark will have a Camp Crew program for students who have completed 6th – 9th grade.
+Camp Crew is also a program for students who have completed 6th – 8th grade.
 Camp Crew students will be able to learn alongside their elementary counterparts while also sharing their STEAM knowledge, helping teachers, and providing an extra set of hands for our engaging activities.
 For more information on Camp Crew or to apply, click here.

 Students with special needs will be assessed on a case-by-case basis to ensure adequate staffing meets each student’s needs.
 Please get in touch with us to discuss your child’s specific needs.